logicplace/pm-dev-docs/PM_PRC.md

 </div>

-Sprites are rendered in reverse order, so Sprite \#0 would always been on top.
-This means internally sprite \#23 is drawn first, followed by
-\#22 up to \#0 (painter's order)
+Sprites are rendered in reverse order, so Sprite #0 would always been on top.
+This means internally sprite #23 is drawn first, followed by #22 up to #0 (painter's order)

 ## Frame Copy Stage

 The third and final stage is the simplest of all the PRC functions.
-It simply sequentially moves the $300 bytes from $1000\~$12FF to the GDRAM of the [LCD Controller](LCD_Controller.md "wikilink").
+It simply sequentially moves the $300 bytes from $1000 ~ $12FF to the GDRAM of the [LCD Controller](LCD_Controller.md "wikilink").
 This mode can be disabled independently of all the other modes allowing for advanced rendering techniques by sacrificing frame rate.

 ## PRC Timing Information

 The PRC timing is controlled by two registers, the PRC counter [PRC_CNT (Reg. $8A)](PM_Registers.md "wikilink"), and a frame divider.
 The frame counter move between the values $01 to $41, and overflows approximately 72 times per second (4,000,000 / 55634).
 As previously mentioned, this counter controls when the PRC fires the various display stages.
 These stages do not fire every time, however.
 The PRC is configured to skip a certain number of display cycles, only activating once every Nth frames as configured by [PRC_RATE (Reg. $81)](PM_Registers.md "wikilink").
 The top four bits of [PRC_RATE (Reg. $81)](PM_Registers.md "wikilink") is the current state of the divider, it counts up from 0, resetting when it reaches the specified divider value.
 The PRC only renders and copies when the PRC divider is at it's absolute maximum for the configured divide rate.

+**PRC Rate Values**
 | Rate | Divider |
 | ---- | ------- |
 | 0    | 3       |